 If your shop already runs smoothly — you reply quickly, ship on time, and buyers are happy — you probably qualify already.
 Check your dashboard.
 You might be closer than you think.

-If meeting the metrics requires significant changes to how you operate, those changes are probably worth making regardless of the badge.
+The truth is, the changes required to earn Star Seller are worth making regardless of the badge.
 Fast responses, reliable shipping, and satisfied customers drive repeat business and organic growth.
-The badge is just a nice side effect of running your shop the way you should be running it anyway.
+The badge is just a nice side effect of running your shop the right way.